Hammerwood Park: Park and gardens

-— The observations of the architect's brother, Christian Ignatius Latrobe, writing on his visit to the site of the new house on 24 October 1792.

-Hammerwood is sited on a south-facing hill, commanding extensive views from the south-west to the south-east; its own southern façade looking across the valley to a stream where the iron forge which gave the estate its name once sat.
-A serpentine lake, artificially dammed from this steam apparently as part of the Sperlings' landscaping (not shown on a Gardner and Gream map of 1795 but visible on the OS drawing of 1808) sits at the bottom of the valley with open parkland on either side; views of distant hills continue for two or three miles beyond.
-Scholars Fazio and Snadon note Latrobe's 1794 reference to a 'very intimate' acquaintance with Humphry Repton (1752–1818), the English landscape designer, and suggest that many features of the Hammerwood landscape, including unobstructed views to the south which extend far further than the 1792 boundaries of the estate, align with Repton's ideas.
-The influence of Capability Brown has also been noted, and ring counts of oaks felled by the Great Storm of 1987 dated them to 1793 and 1796, suggesting that landscaping and replanting did indeed take place.
+Fazio and Snadon note Latrobe's 1794 reference to a 'very intimate' acquaintance with Humphry Repton (1752–1818), the English landscape designer, and suggest that many features of Hammerwood's landscape, including unobstructed views to the south which extend far further than the 1792 boundaries of the estate, align with Repton's ideas.
+Ring counts of oaks felled by the Great Storm of 1987 dated them to 1793 and 1796.

-Additional formal terraces and informal ornamental gardens were made up in the 19th and 20th centuries, initially replacing the former sweep of parkland up to the frontage of the house shown on maps up to 1841.
-Oswald Augustus Smith (who purchased Hammerwood in 1864) was probably responsible for laying out the ornamental gardens to the east of the house.
-As the cousin of Augustus Smith (the founder of Tresco Abbey Gardens in the Isles of Scilly, where rhododendrons feature in the planting) he introduced them to Hammerwood and they remain today.
+Formal terraces and informal ornamental gardens were made up in the 19th and 20th centuries, initially replacing the former sweep of parkland up to the frontage of the house shown on maps up to 1841.
+Oswald Augustus Smith, Hammerwood's owner from 1864 to 1902, was responsible for laying out the ornamental gardens to the east of the house.
+As the cousin of Augustus Smith, Lord Proprietor of the Isles of Scilly and the founder of Tresco Abbey Gardens, where rhododendrons feature in the planting, he introduced them to Hammerwood and they remain today.